Russian prosecutors seek 9 1/2-year sentence for Griner - NewsBreak

 Russian prosecutors seek 9 1/2-year sentence for Griner

-KHIMKI, Russia — (AP) — Prosecutors asked a Russian court Thursday to convict American basketball star Brittney Griner and sentence her to 9 1/2 years in prison at closing arguments in her drug possession trial.
+KHIMKI, Russia (AP) — Russian prosecutors asked a court outside Moscow to sentence American basketball star Brittney Griner to 9 1/2 years in prison as closing arguments in her cannabis possession trial were made Thursday.

-The trial neared its end nearly six months after Griner's arrest at a Moscow airport in a case that has reached the highest levels of U.S.-Russia diplomacy, with Washington proposing a prisoner exchange.
-Under Russian law, the 31-year-old Griner faces up to 10 years in prison if convicted.
+The trial is nearing its end nearly six months after Griner’s arrest at a Moscow airport and subsequent detention, a case that has reached the highest levels of U.S.-Russia diplomacy.
+She faces up to 10 years in prison, if convicted

-Although a conviction is all but certain, given that Russian courts rarely acquit defendants and Griner has admitted to having vape cartridges with cannabis oil in her luggage, judges have considerable latitude on sentencing.
+Although a conviction appears almost certain, given that Russian courts rarely acquit defendants and Griner has acknowledged having vape cartridges with cannabis oil in her luggage, judges have considerable latitude on sentencing.

-Griner lawyer Maria Blagovolina argued that Griner brought the cartridges with her to Russia inadvertently and only used cannabis to treat her pain from injuries sustained in her career.
-She said she used it only in Arizona, where medical marijuana is legal.
+A lawyer on Griner’s defense team, Maria Blagovolina, argued that Griner brought the cartridges with her to Russia inadvertently and only used cannabis as medicine and only while in Arizona, where medical marijuana is legal.
+A prosecutor, Nikolai Vlasenko, argued that Griner packed the cannabis oil deliberately.

-She emphasized that Griner was packing in haste after a grueling flight and suffering from the consequences of COVID-19.
-Blagovolina also pointed out that the analysis of cannabis found in Griner's possession was flawed and violated legal procedures.

-Blagovolina asked the court to acquit Griner, noting that she had no past criminal record and hailing her role in "the development of Russian basketball."

 It’s not clear when the verdict will be announced.
 If she does not go free, attention will turn to the high-stakes possibility of a prisoner swap.